Signare: Marital practices

 If European men left without planning to return, or if a signare learned that her European husband was not going to return to Gorée, women would remarry.
-This was not considered shameful in any way, and signares would not lose any of their social status, and would often retain much of the trading power that they gained through their prior marital status.
-Remarried signares would often raise their children from their European husbands alongside their new African husbands, and these children would receive inheritance from their mothers, not their fathers.
+That was not considered shameful in any way, and signares would not lose any of their social status, and would often retain much of the trading power that they gained through their prior marital status.
+Remarried signares would often raise their children from their European husbands alongside their new African husbands, and those children would receive inheritance from their mothers, not their fathers.